cncf/tag-security/community/assessments/README.md

 Security assessments are essential but time-intensive processes that each company, organization, and project must perform to meet their unique commitments to users and stakeholders.
 In open source, finding security-related information can be overwhelmingly difficult and time-consuming.
-The CNCF TAG-Security Security Assessment Process, hereafter “TSSA” Process, aims to enhance the discovery of security information and streamline internal and external assessments in multiple ways:
+The CNCF TAG-Security and Compliance Security Assessment Process, hereafter “TSSA” Process, aims to enhance the discovery of security information and streamline internal and external assessments in multiple ways: